Macchiato (mah-kee-yah-tow) or Espresso Macchiato originated in Italy but is widely drunk around the globe.

 PS: If you need to cleanse your palate beforehand, drink the water that comes with stronger espresso-based drinks.

-However, if you would visit Vietnamese traditional cafes, they are a meeting and chilling places, where people spend a lot of time, and water can be used as a palate cleanser afterwards, too, before getting the complimentary traditional trà đá, cold, but not sweet tea, or ordering something else.
+However, if you would visit Vietnamese traditional cafes, they are meeting and chilling places, where people spend a lot of time, and water can be used as a palate cleanser afterward, too, before getting the complimentary traditional trà đá, cold, but not sweet tea, or ordering something else.

 Where did I enjoy a good Macchiato coffee?